 If the LWM2M Client and LWM2M Server supports X.509 Certificate mode, they MAY support the use of other Cipher Suites.

-If the LWM2M Client or LWM2M Server supports ECDHE and ECDSA for X.509 Certificate mode, SHA-1 SHALL NOT be used and the minimum key length SHALL be at least 256 bits.
+If the LWM2M Client or LWM2M Server supports ECDHE and ECDSA for X.509 Certificate mode, SHA-1 SHALL NOT be used, and MD5 SHALL NOT be used, and any other hashing function that is weaker than SHA-1 and MD5 or otherwise deprecated SHALL NOT be used.
+The minimum key length SHALL be at least 256 bits.

 A LWM2M Client Certificate MUST include the Endpoint Name parameter used to register the device in the Subject Common Name (CN) field of the Certificate.
 Upon registration, the LWM2M Server MUST check that this CN field matches the Endpoint Name parameter of the registration message during authentication and MUST reject the handshake if these fields do not match.
 The LWM2M Server SHOULD also verify that the Certificate is signed by the indicated Issuer.